pixop/video-compare/README.md

     make install

-Note that in most environments you probably need root privileges to perform this operation (hint: use e.g. `sudo`).
+Note that root privileges are required to perform this operation in most environments (hint: use e.g. `sudo`).

 ## Notes